Rustin170506/ticdc.slide/slides.md

 # What is CDC? & Why we need TiCDC?

 <!--
 Before we talk about TiCDC.
-We must first know what CDC is.
+We have to know what CDC is first.
 The full name of CDC is change data capture.
 In TiDB, there are some scenarios we need a CDC to capture the data from TiDB.
 -->

 ---